Borek78/how-to-create-pandita/_includes/audiobook/5-sa-condition-how-to-make-an-audiobook.md

 I do not think that it is very likely.
 The more content on YouTube the better for YouTube.
 YouTube is a commercial project and they financialy benefit from all the content available on the platform.<br><br>

 <div class="underline">CC BY-SA CONCLUSION</div>
-Translation of CC BY-SA licensed book for commercial purposes does not seem very likely.
+CC BY-SA is not a very good license for commercial purposes.
 But a buddhist content creator and volunteer like me should be able to make a good use of CC BY-SA licensed books. <br><br>